 Any other task that attempts to communicate with a terminated task will receive the exception Tasking_Error.
 The undisciplined use of the abort statement or the asynchronous transfer of control feature may destroy the functionality of a multitasking program.

-C.39.2 Guidance to language users
+6.38.2 Guidance to language users

 Include exception handlers for every task, so that their unexpected termination can be handled and possibly communicated to the execution environment.